 - Social and cultural activities in South Korea to develop a global, cross-cultural perspective;

-- Formative and summative assessment designed to evaluate the impact of each element's on IRES students' learning and research outcomes, which allow to continuously improve the project quality.
+- Formative and summative assessment designed to evaluate the impact of each element's on IRES students' learning and research outcomes, which allow for continuously improvement of the project quality.

-April 15th, 2022 - May 15th: Research preparation by webinar series (via Zoom platform)
+April 15th - May 15th, 2023: Research and culture preparation by webinar series (via Zoom platform)